Well, the Thing Is ...

 In olden times the Saxons had no king but appointed rulers over each pagus; and their custom was to hold a general meeting once a year in the centre of Saxony near the River Weser at a place Marclo.
 There all the leaders used to gather together and they were joined by twelve noblemen from each pagus with as many freemen and serfs.
 There they confirmed the laws, gave judgement on outstanding cases and by common consent drew up plans for the coming year on which they could act either in peace or war.
 (Vita Lebuini Antiqua)

-Note that there is not much support that the Markelo (written as Marclo previously) in the Netherlands is the Marclo mentioned in the Vita Lebuini Antiqua.
-This because the Dutch Markelo is to far remote from the River Weser (Van der Tuuk 2024).
-But what if the Vita was not fully accurate?
-The Dutch Markelo is within the cultural Saxon territory.
+Note that there is not much support from historians that Markelo in the Netherlands, previously written as Marclo, is the same Marclo mentioned in the Vita Lebuini Antiqua.
+This is because Markelo in the Netherlands is too far removed from the River Weser (Van der Tuuk 2024).
+But with all thing traditions around Markelo, continuing until the seventeenth century, and that it lies within the cultural Saxon territory, can we not consider the possibility that the Vita was not fully accurate and Marclo is simply Markelo?

 pan-Frisia thing